Dagmawi7Asfaw/Address-Book/readme.md

 - `com.addressbook.model`:
   - `ContactDTO.java`: Data transfer object for contact information.

-- `SQL/addressbook.sql`: Contains SQL scripts for setting up the database and initial data.

-## Contributing

-Feel free to fork the repository, make improvements, and submit pull requests.
-For bug reports or feature requests, please open an issue.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

-## Acknowledgements

-- The project uses the SQL Server JDBC Driver for database connectivity.
-- Thanks to the developers and communities that provide open-source libraries and tools.

-## Configuration (local, not committed)

-- The app reads DB settings from environment variables if present:
-  - `DB_URL` (default: `jdbc:sqlserver://localhost:1433;databaseName=AddressBook;encrypt=false`)
-  - `DB_USERNAME` (default: `sa`)
-  - `DB_PASSWORD` (default: `REDACTED`)

-- Alternatively, copy the sample file:
-  - `cp addressbook/config.sample.properties addressbook/config.properties`
-  - Put your values there, then export them in your shell before running:

-    ```bash
-    export $(grep -v '^#' addressbook/config.properties | xargs)
-    ```

-- `.env`, `addressbook/config.properties`, and other local config files are ignored by git.